elecfreaks/learn-en/pico-ed-kit/pico-ed-starter-kit/case06-self-lock-switch.md

 ```
 ### Details for the code:

-1. Support modules are required by the importer.
+1.Support modules are required by the importer.
 The `board` module is a generic container for pin names. could use the `board` module to specify the pin to use.
 The `digitalio` module contains classes that provide access to basic digital IO.
 The `time` module contains functions for time settings.
 ```python
 import board
 from digitalio import *
 ```

-2. Set the pins used by the breadboard shield to connect the LEDs and the pin orientation.
+2.Set the pins used by the breadboard shield to connect the LEDs and the pin orientation.
 ```python
 led = DigitalInOut(board.P2_A2)
 led.direction = Direction.OUTPUT
 ```

-3. Set the pins used by the breadboard expansion board to connect the self-lock switch and the pin direction.
+3.Set the pins used by the breadboard expansion board to connect the self-lock switch and the pin direction.
 ```python
 locking = DigitalInOut(board.P0_A0)
 locking.direction = Direction.INPUT